How to Become an Electrician in Alaska

 • The IBEW Local 1547 location in Ketchikan

-To apprentice through the AJEATT Alaska you must be 18 years of age, have an Alaska driver’s license and clean driving record, have a high school diploma or equivalent, and pass the Algebra 1 class or placement test.
-As an apprentice, you will work full time under an electrical contractor and complete the required classroom hours focusing on electrical science and theory.
-You will also be required to register as an apprentice and renew your registration annually.
+As an apprentice, you will work full-time under an electrical contractor and complete required classroom hours in electrical science and theory.
+You must also register as an apprentice and renew your registration annually.

-There are more than 300 Joint Apprenticeship Training Committees (JATC) across the U.S. and the The Alaska Joint Electrical Apprenticeship Training Trust (AJEATT) offers training in several classifications of the electrical industry: inside wireman, residential wireman, outside power lineman, and telecommunications worker (telephone/data).
+There are over 300 Joint Apprenticeship Training Committees (JATC) across the U.S. The Alaska Joint Electrical Apprenticeship Training Trust (AJEATT) provides training in several electrical classifications, including:

 To apply you’ll need: